 How to prepare for your first counselling session

-So – you’ve finally plucked up the courage to book your first session with me at Acorn therapy.
+So – you’ve finally plucked up the courage to book your first counselling session with me at Acorn therapy.
 You’ve struggled to deal with your problem by yourself.
 Sometimes it is painful to admit to yourself that none of the strategies you’ve tried so far has helped.
 Despite all effort, the problem is still there, and it hasn’t gone away – in fact, if anything, it might feel worse.
 You now have butterflies in your stomach as you wait for your first counselling session with me.

 Thoughts like these are going around in your mind:

 ‘I bet he’ll just tell me I’m making a fuss about nothing.’